wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 !!! note

-    Check you wis2box.env for the value of your WIS2BOX_BROKER_PASSWORD.
+    You can check your wis2box.env for the value of your WIS2BOX_BROKER_PASSWORD.
+You can use the following command to check the value of this environment variable:

+    ```{.copy}
+    cat ~/wis2box-1.0b7/wis2box.env | grep WIS2BOX_BROKER_PASSWORD
+    ```

+    Note that this your **internal** broker password, the Global Broker will use different (read-only) credentials to subscribe to your broker.
+Never share this password with anyone.

 Make sure to click "SAVE" to store your connection details.